6 Tips to Prevent Patient Infection - Blog - Infectious Clothing

 One needle.
 One syringe.
 One patient.
-Between 1998 and 2009, there were 51 outbreaks of hepatitis B and hepatitis C in US hospitals, outpatient clinics, and other healthcare facilities.
+Between 1998 and 2009, there were 51 hepatitis B and hepatitis C outbreaks in US hospitals, outpatient clinics, and other healthcare facilities.
 This exposed over 75,000 people to these dangerous pathogens, and nearly all of these incidents happened because healthcare workers failed to follow basic injection safety guidelines.

 Keep Your Patients' Rooms And Equipment Clean.

 Catheters, open wounds, and surgical sites are a method of entry for potentially dangerous germs.
 For these patients, a dirty bedrail could turn into a catastrophe.
 Thorough cleaning is incredibly important.
 Many common infections that patients acquire in hospitals, like C. differens, are complicated to kill.